About the Program

 - Michael Neglia D’13 and Nick Freda D’13 – Marginal Staining of Composite Bonded with Resin and RMGI Adhesives

-For additional information on how to apply, please see the section below on How to Apply, or contact Katie Dunn, Program Manager in Dental Research Administration at Katie.Dunn@tufts.edu or 617 636-2745.
+For additional information on how to apply, please see the section below on How to Apply, or contact Katie Dunn, Assistant Director of Predoctoral Research in Dental Research Administration at Katie.Dunn@tufts.edu or 617 636-2745.

 Applicants must be in good academic standing and prior research experience.